So… you’re thinking of setting up a sharing library?

 We get these all the time and we say:

 - Keegan & Pennykid

 - You can, but it’s not really the point is it?
-You will have more than you need very quickly.
-If you have a small tool budget, use it to plug gaps or buy high use items (drills, circular saws, jigsaws)
+You will likely have more than you need pretty quickly through donations or secondhand sources.
+If you do have a budget for new tools, use it to plug gaps or to buy high use items (for us those are drills, circular saws, and jigsaws).

 - Occasionally they don’t come back.
-This is part of the risk, but is very unusual (4 times for ETL in 22,000 loans)
+This is part of the risk, but it is actually very unusual (4 times for ETL in 22,000 loans).

-- Chainsaws, Stihl saws, anything you would need a qualification to use in a job
+- Chainsaws, Stihl saws – basically anything you would need a qualification for to use in a job.

-If you live in Scotland, and would like to arrange a visit, you can apply to the Scottish Community Alliance for funding to visit (and cover the cost of our time too).
+If you live in Scotland and would like to arrange a visit (whether virtual or in person), you can apply to the Scottish Community Alliance for funding to visit (and this will cover the cost of our time too).